KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 ## Conclusion

-You now got a server rendered nuxt application on firebase...
-Easy huh ?
+You now got a server-rendered nuxt application on firebase...
+Easy huh?

 For this article, I did an example with a blank nuxt app.
 Here's the final project [nuxt-on-firebase example repository](https://github.com/KiritchoukC/nuxt-on-firebase-example).